amandabrastad/2022ws_do_ab/bl_blog_do_w39.md

 As we now understand there are many pitfalls of not managing to be an ambidextrous organization.
 But if one manages to avoid the pitfalls, the added benefits from ambidexterity are great:
 * Adaptability: The world is changing fast, and especially the new and digital world.
 The capability to adapt is strongly needed in today's business world.
-* Avoid stagnation: Like mentioned several times, sticking with what we know because it has worked so well in the past will lead to eventually losing out customers to disruptive technology.
+* Avoid stagnation: Like mentioned several times, sticking with what we know because it has worked so well in the past will lead to eventually losing our customers to disruptive technology.
-* Long lasting increased revenue: As we see with successful ambidextrous organizations today like Google or Apple.
+* Profit: As we see with successful ambidextrous organizations today like Google or Apple.
 Given that you succeed in milking the market and innovating the next thing to take over at the same time.
+Where the exploitative unit is responsible for short-term profit and the explorative for the long-term profit.